 - Mary: “You know Anne Hathaway plays this lady astronaut in the move and she looks really convincing in a space suit.
 You could say she’s got the right kind of figure for it, so I had to laugh during the movie because of a thought which came to me.
 What would Marilyn Monroe have looked like in the same space suit?
 Isn’t that funny?”

-- Mary: “I love it when you call Jennifer, but right now I have to go.
+- Mary: “I love it when you call Ruth, but right now I have to go.
 I promised a friend to be somewhere soon.
 Give the kids lots of big warm hugs and kisses for me.
 Toodles.”
 [Mary hangs up.]

 The point here is that when you say in your certified letter, “we will never speak of this again” it means exactly that.
 That you will never speak of it ever again and each time the child tries to dredge up the issue, you redirect the conversation with something frivolous and entertaining.
 Assuming a young grandparent employs the Dai Option, here is what can be gained.